Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations

 \subsection{Acknowledgements}

-The first author would like to thank Jos\'e Bertin, Alexandru Dimca, Michel Granger, Albrecht Klemm, Etienne Mann, Thierry Mignon, Johannes Nicaise and Hsian-Hua Tseng for helpful conversations.
+The first author would like to thank Albrecht Klemm and Hsian-Hua Tseng for helpful conversations and \'Etienne Mann and Thierry Mignon for their remarks on an early version of this paper.
 A special thank is due to Dimitri Zvonkine for the collaboration on Givental's quantization \cite{CZ}, which opened the way to the present work.

 The second author would like to thank Tom Coates, Hiroshi Iritani, and Yuan-Pin Lee for many fruitful conversations on Givental formalism.
 A special thank goes to Tom Coates for the collaboration on crepant resolutions \cite{CR}, which gave many important insights to LG/CY correspondence.
 Special thanks also go to Huijun Fan and Tyler Jarvis for the collaborations this work is based on.